-- Various Texts located in Canvas in the "Files" section of our class page. - Slaughterhouse Five by Kurt Vonnegutt ISBN: 978-0-440-18029-6 - The Handmaid's Tale by Margaret Atwood ISBN: 9780385490818 - Watchmen by Allan Moore and Dave Gibbons ISBN-10: 093028923 - 1984 by George Orwell (Plume; Centennial edition (May 6, 2003)) ISBN-10: 0452284236 - The Hitch-Hiker's Guide to the Galaxy by Douglas Adams ISBN-10: 0345391802 - Post-It Brand book marking tabs - Access to the MLA Style Guide with the 2009 Update

-English 245 will be one of the most challenging courses of your academic career because it moves quickly, requires a wide range of academic skills, and demands more time than the average course.
-In addition to an intensive reading load (with reading checks to document your marginalia), each student will write two major papers (a literary interpretation and a research paper), prepare two exam guides, take a mid-term and final exam, develop an annotated bibliography, and use the discussion board extensively to post drafts and comments on readings.
+- Various Texts located in Canvas in the "Readings" section of our class page. - The Three Body Problem by Cixin Liu ISBN: 978-0-7654-8203-0 - The Handmaid's Tale by Margaret Atwood ISBN: 9780385490818 - Watchmen by Allan Moore and Dave Gibbons ISBN-10: 093028923 - 1984 by George Orwell (Plume; Centennial edition (May 6, 2003)) ISBN-10: 0452284236 - The Hitch-Hiker's Guide to the Galaxy by Douglas Adams ISBN-10: 0345391802 - Post-It Brand book marking tabs - Access to the MLA Style Guide with the 2009 Update checks to document your marginalia), each student will write two major papers (a literary interpretation and a research paper), prepare two exam guides, take a mid-term and final exam, develop an annotated bibliography, and use the discussion board extensively to post drafts and comments on readings.
 A breakdown of the assignments and relative point values is as follows:

+English 245 will be one of the more challenging courses of your academic career because it moves quickly, requires a wide range of academic skills, and demands more time than the average course.
+In addition to an intensive reading load (with reading

 Final drafts of papers 200 points each

 Exams 100 points each

 In-class essays 50 points each

 Annotated bibliographies 50 points

 Quotation assignments 20 points each

 Scholarly Article Analysis Project 20 points

 Individual drafts of papers 0-20 points, depending on completeness

+Two-minute Presentation ·

-Two-minute Presentation 10 points
+10 points

 Required emails and posts -5 points if not completed

 Reading checks 5 points per day's worth of reading unless otherwise noted.